splunk/public-o11y-docs/get-started/service-description.rst

 Data ingestion and retention
 ===========================================================

-Splunk Observability Cloud provides software and APIs that allows you to ingest data from your on-premises infrastructure, applications, user interfaces, cloud services, servers, network devices, and more.
+Splunk Observability Cloud provides software and APIs that allow you to ingest data from your on-premises infrastructure, applications, user interfaces, cloud services, servers, network devices, and more.
 Splunk Observability Cloud provides guided setups that help you install and configure OpenTelemetry instrumentation.
 See :ref:`get-started-get-data-in` for more information.

 You can monitor subscription usage for each product depending on the type of subscription.
 See :ref:`subscription-overview` for more information.